ADA-research/Sparkle/Examples/selection_multi-file_instance.md

 ## Run the solvers

-Run the solvers on all instances; add the `--parallel` option to run in parallel.
+Run the solvers on all instances.
 For the CCAG (Constrained Covering Array Generation) problem we measure the absolute quality performance by setting the `--performance-measure` option, to avoid needing this for every command it can also be set in `Settings/sparkle_settings.ini`.

 `sparkle run_solvers --performance-measure QUALITY_ABSOLUTE`